-IQVF REIT is a 99% owner of the Company (i.e., Iroquois Valley Farms LLC).
-All matters related to the operations of the Company, including taxation of its income, will flow through to the IQVF REIT and will affect the ability of IQVF REIT to maintain its qualification as a REIT under the Code.
+Iroquois Valley REIT is a 99% owner of the Company (i.e., Iroquois Valley Farms LLC).
+All matters related to the operations of the Company, including taxation of its income, will flow through to the Iroquois Valley REIT and will affect the ability of Iroquois Valley REIT to maintain its qualification as a REIT under the Code.
 REIT qualification requirements are extremely complex and interpretations of the U.S. federal income tax laws governing qualification as a REIT are limited.
-Management believes the current organization and method of operation of Iroquois Valley as a whole will continue to enable IQVF REIT to qualify as a REIT.
-However, at any time, new laws, interpretations, and decisions may change the U.S. federal tax laws relating to, or the U.S. federal income tax consequences of, qualification as a REIT, which in turn may affect how IQVF REIT manages the Company.
+Management believes the current organization and method of operation of Iroquois Valley will continue to enable Iroquois Valley REIT to qualify as a REIT.
+However, at any time, new laws, interpretations, and decisions may change the U.S. federal tax laws relating to, or the U.S. federal income tax consequences of, qualification as a REIT, which in turn may affect how Iroquois Valley REIT manages the Company.